 Another question.
 What does it mean to "pray in the Spirit"?
 Some see this as suggesting a sort of mystical, mind-neutralized experience, that if you're going to pray "in the Spirit" you need to become passive, stop thinking, and give way to whatever feeling may come over you.
 There's no biblical basis for such a notion.
-In my estimation, when biblically understood, praying in the Spirit means three things.
+Biblically understood, praying in the Spirit means three things.